-Malware refers to any malicious software that are a threat to computer security.
+Malware refers to any malicious software that is a threat to computer security.
 Adware, spyware, computer viruses, worms, trojan horses and scareware are all types of malware.

 Software applications that run on cell phones and tablet computers.
-Apps are becoming increasingly popular as more people access the internet through their mobile devices versus desktop computers.
+Apps are becoming increasingly popular as more people access the internet through their mobile devices in place of desktop computers.